Hanju-Wu/Hanju-Wu.github.io/_pages/about.md

 Welcome to my website!
 Currently I am a research assistant professor in Department of Mathematics and Institute of Data Science at University of Hong Kong.
 Before that, I was a postdoc at Wisconsin Intitute for Discovery and lucky to work with Professor [Stephen J. Wright](http://pages.cs.wisc.edu/~swright/).
 I received my PhD degree in Pennsylvania State University when I was fortunate to have Professor [Uday V. Shanbhag](http://www.personal.psu.edu/vvs3/) as my supervisor and thesis advisor.
 My research interests include nonconvex, stochastic and robust optimization, with all types of applications.
 You may find more about me in my [CV](https://yue-xie.github.io/files/CV_YueXie_2022.pdf).

 ### I am hiring a postdoc at University of Hong Kong.
-More details can be found at [https://jobs.hku.hk/en/job/511320/postdoctoral-fellow](https://jobs.hku.hk/en/job/511320/postdoctoral-fellow).
+Feel free to contact me (yxie21@hku.hk) if you are interested!

 ## News